Discovery system requirements

 By default, the SSH TCP-Port 22 is used.
 Discovery can connect to a changed SSH-Port on the target machine.
 For more info, see IP-Modifier.

 To query devices, Discovery uses the Windows Management Instrumentation (WMI) interface.
-Because of the Microsoft security restrictions for WMI, the credentials used must have the local admin privileges on the target machine.
+Because of Microsoft security restrictions for WMI, the credentials used must have local admin privileges on the target machine.